smarteditors/slate/source/includes/clients/_index.md

 }
 ```

-This endpoint retrieves all Clients for the current user.
+This endpoint retrieves a list of Clients which the current user has access to.

 ### HTTP Request